 - (1) Only attorneys of good moral character who are active members of the State Bar of Montana and not subject to any pending administrative, disciplinary, suspension, or disbarment orders in any jurisdiction may be admitted as members of the bar of this court. - (2) Law clerks currently employed by a judge of this District may be admitted to this court even if they are on inactive status with the State Bar of Montana. - (3) Applicants must disclose on their application whether they have ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Fed.
 R. Civ.
-P.

-- 11 or 37(b) or their state equivalent.
-The Chief Judge may designate a judge to review all applicants who have been subject to any such discipline, obtain additional information regarding such sanctions if necessary, and make a determination as to membership. - (4) Eligible attorneys must complete the online application process using PACER. - (5) When the clerk receives notice that a member of the Bar is not in good standing, the clerk will notify the attorney that he or she may not appear in any case.
-On the clerk's receipt of notice from the State Bar of the attorney's return to good standing, the attorney is reinstated to practice in this court. - (c) Attorneys for the United States and Federal Defenders.
-An attorney currently employed or retained by the United States or by the Federal Defenders of Montana may appear in this court in any matter within the scope of the attorney's employment, provided the attorney: - (1) is an active member of another federal bar or of the bar of the highest court of a State, territory, or insular possession of the United States; - (2) is not subject to any pending administrative, disciplinary, suspension, or disbarment orders in any jurisdiction; and - (3) has completed the E-File registration for federal attorneys on PACER.
+P. 11 or 37(b) or their state equivalent.
+The Chief Judge may designate a judge to review all applicants who have been subject to any such discipline, obtain additional information regarding such sanctions if necessary, and make a determination as to membership.

+- (4) Eligible attorneys must complete the online application process using PACER and pay all required fees including the admission fee and any re-registration fees which may be imposed.
+Failure to pay these fees may result in denial of admission or deactivation of filing privileges. - (5) When the clerk receives notice that a member of the Bar is not in good standing, the clerk will notify the attorney that he or she may not appear in any case.
+On the clerk's receipt of notice from the State Bar of the attorney's return to good standing, the attorney is reinstated to practice in this court.

+(c) Attorneys for the United States and Federal Defenders.
+An attorney currently employed or retained by the United States or by the Federal Defenders of Montana may appear in this court in any matter within the scope of the attorney's employment, provided the attorney:

+- (1) is an active member of another federal bar or of the bar of the highest court of a State, territory, or insular possession of the United States; - (2) is not subject to any pending administrative, disciplinary, suspension, or disbarment orders in any jurisdiction; and - (3) has completed the E-File registration for federal attorneys on PACER.